uk-gov-mirror/jncc.jncc-website-search/jncc-search/README.md

 * Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community)

 ## Use the SAM CLI to build and test locally
+Setup and activate a python venv to run aws sam

+  python3 -m venv .venv
+  source .venv/bin/activate
+  pip install -r requirements.txt

+Create a .env file

 Build your application with the `sam build` command.
 This will create a deployment package and save it in `.aws-sam/build`

   sam build

-Run the API locally to initiate requests to the lambda via the browser.
+Run the API gateway locally to initiate requests to the lambda via the browser.
 Note that you'll need to restart this if your credentials change.

-  sam local start-api
+  sam local start-api --static-dir <path to public dir>

-The site should then be accessible via http://localhost:3000/.
+The gateway should then be accessible via http://localhost:3000/ with the static assets served up alongside it.
 You'll need to do a `sam build` everytime you make a change as there's currently no --watch flag.

 ## Manual deployment to AWS